What's it like to Dive in Bocas del Toro?

 - Phase I - Instructor Development Course (IDC) conducted over 12 days

 - Phase II - Instructor Examination (IE) conducted over 2 days by PADI

 - Phase III - EFR Instructor and Specialty Instructor Courses begin following the Instructor Examination

 Want to become a PADI Instructor?
 Bocas del Toro is the base for Panama's only PADI Course Director.
-Instructor Development Courses are programmed throughout the year - the next IDC will begin on July 21st 2012.
+Instructor Development Courses are programmed throughout the year.
+Please contact us for the next IDC Scuba Diving Course in Panama.

 Bocas Dive Center is Bocas Del Toro's newest dive company.
 Started by Edgardo Ibarra, Padi's only Panamanian Course Director (which is PADI's highest posible instructor level), Bocas Dive Center is ready to start taking Bocas diving to a whole new level.
 Bocas Dive Center is located on Second Street, on Colon Island, across from the park.
 With brand new equipment, compressor, boat and tanks, you can rest assured you will be diving with the best Bocas has to offer.

 It all began as a routine supply stop for PADI Instructor Ricardo Porras.
 Taken in by the positive island vibes and exceptional dive conditions he decided to set up shop.
 In November 2007, with the help of close friend Diego Florez, they built and renovated La Buga Dive Center & Adventures.
 Backed by many years experience working for and operating dive centers, they established high standards for equipment and service to provide the best range of customized dive experiences Bocas has to offer.